zeek/zeek/frameworks/broker.rst

 There are two different ways to send events.

-The first is to call the :bro:see:`Broker::publish` function which you can supply directly with the event and its arguments or give it the return value of :bro:see:`Broker::make_event` in case you need to send the same event/args multiple times.
+The first is to call the :zeek:see:`Broker::publish` function which you can supply directly with the event and its arguments or give it the return value of :zeek:see:`Broker::make_event` in case you need to send the same event/args multiple times.
 When publishing events like this, local event handlers for the event are not called.

-The second option is to call the :bro:see:`Broker::auto_publish` function where you specify a particular event that will be automatically sent to peers whenever the event is called locally via the normal event invocation syntax.
+The second option is to call the :zeek:see:`Broker::auto_publish` function where you specify a particular event that will be automatically sent to peers whenever the event is called locally via the normal event invocation syntax.
 When auto-publishing events, local event handlers for the event are called